 Billboards And Printed Materials

 When it comes to fashion marketing, magazines play a huge role, especially in big fashion cities such as Paris, London and New York.
-Agencies often do the impossible to land a page in Bazaar or Vogue.
+Agencies often make it impossible to land a page in Bazaar or Vogue.
 Billboards on Times Square and 5th Avenue are another recipe for success.

 Needless to say, commercials are a luxury, available exclusively to the big and premium brands which can afford to splash on TV time.
 Such campaigns have a huge budget but their success in quickly raising brand awareness is unquestionable and very valuable.